A correlated pseudo-marginal approach to doubly intractable problems: Methodology

-The block-Poisson estimator \citep{quiroz2021block} is useful for estimating the likelihood unbiasedly given an unbiased estimator of the log-likelihood obtained by data subsampling.
-The block-Poisson estimator consists of blocks of Poisson estimators \citep{papaspiliopoulos2011monte}.
-The Poisson estimator, like the block-Poisson estimator, is useful for estimating $\exp(B)$ unbiasedly, assuming that there exists an unbiased estimator $\widehat{B}$ of $B$, i.e.\ $E(\widehat{B}) = B$.
-The idea behind using blocks of Poisson estimators is to allow for correlation between successive iterates in the PM algorithm as described in Section \ref{sec: signed PMMH}.
+The block-Poisson estimator also estimates $\exp(B)$ unbiasedly and consists of $\lambda$ Poisson estimators similar to \eqref{eq:orig_Pois}, however, estimating $\exp(B/\lambda)$ unbiasedly.
+The idea behind using blocks of Poisson estimators, instead of a single one as in \eqref{eq:orig_Pois}, is to allow for correlation between successive iterates in the PM algorithm as described in Section \ref{sec: signed PMMH}.
 Similarly to the likelihood approximation approaches discussed above, the BP estimator is implemented in combination with an auxiliary variable $\nu$, and an estimator of the normalising function.
-Omitting details of the auxiliary variable method that are explained in Section \ref{sec: signed PMMH}, assume $B(\Btheta) = -\nu Z(\Btheta)$.
-Given $\nu$ and an unbiased estimator of $Z(\Btheta)$, the BP estimator produces an unbiased estimator of $\exp(-\nu Z(\Btheta))$.
-The BP estimator requires a lower bound for $B(\Btheta)$ to guarantee its positiveness.
-The BP estimator is more likely to be positive than the RR estimator, because we can derive the probability of the estimator being positive and tune the hyperparameters to control this probability.
+Omitting details of the auxiliary variable method that are explained in Section \ref{sec: signed PMMH}, assume $B(\Btheta) = -\nu Z(\Btheta)$ where $\nu \sim \mathrm{Exp}(Z(\Btheta))$.
+Our procedure estimates the likelihood for given $\nu$, and thus $\nu$ is treated as fixed (non-random) in the results derived for our estimator that we use for the tuning guidelines.
+The BP estimator produces (for a fixed $\nu$) an unbiased estimator of $\exp(-\nu Z(\Btheta))$ using unbiased estimators of the normalising function $Z(\Btheta)$.
+One advantage of the BP estimator over the RR estimators is that its simple form, together with simplifying assumptions, e.g.\ that the estimator of the normalising function is normal, enables hyperparameter tuning based on analytical expressions.
+As a result, the BP estimator is more likely to produce positive estimates if tuned following our guidelines in Section \ref{sec: tuning para}.
+Controlling the signs of the estimates is desirable for efficient estimation based on MCMC output as discussed in Sections \ref{sec: signed PMMH} and \ref{sec: tuning para}.